-Regulation / Guidelines

-Short description of the content of the legislation/regulation/guideline/other actions

-The transposition process of the EU directive on Deposit Guarantee Schemes (DGSD) has been completed with the Legislative Decree No. 30/2016 enacted in March 2016.
-With respect to the previous legislative framework, a level of coverage of 100,000 euro per depositor has been confirmed; the main change is the adoption of ex ante funding equal to 0.8% of covered deposits.
-In addition, the transposition law of Directive on Recovery and Resolution of credit institutions (BRRD), enacted in November 2015, has introduced depositor preference; that is, the DGS subrogating to reimbursed depositors has a preferential ranking in insolvency proceedings.
+Progress to date Issue is being addressed through ✓ Primary / Secondary legislation ✓ Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, The transposition process of the EU directive on Deposit Guarantee Schemes (DGSD) has been completed with the Legislative Decree No. 30/2016 enacted in March 2016.
+With respect to the previous legislative framework, a level of coverage of 100,000 curo per depositor has been confirmed; the main change is the adoption of ex ante funding equal to 0.8% of covered deposits.
+In addition, the transposition law of Directive on Recovery and Resolution of credit institutions (BRRD), enacted in November 2015, has introduced depositor preference; that is, the DGS subrogating to reimbursed depositors has a preferential ranking in insolvency proceedings. please provide reasons for delayed implementation